dotnet/fsharp/docs/compiler-startup-performance.md

 * Time to open referenced assemblies (for example, `mscorlib.dll`, `FSharp.Core.dll`) and analyze them for the types and namespaces defined.
 This depends particularly on whether this is correctly done in an on-demand way.

-* Time to process "open" declarations are the top of each file.
+* Time to process "open" declarations at the top of each file.
 Processing these declarations have been observed to take time in some cases of  F# compilation.

 * Factors specific to the specific files being compiled.